 You should hear a click when the CT has been closed securely.

-If your package included 3x CT sensors, then you will need to repeat this step for all three sensors and make sure you connect them to the three different live cables to your meter.
-These will typically be labelled L1, L2 and L3.
+If you have a 3 phase electricity meter you will need to repeat this step for all 3 CT sensors (additional pack of 2 CT clips available separately).
+Make sure you connect the clips to the 3 different live cables, these will typically be labelled L1, L2 and L3.

 Connecting the sensor to the transmitter